๐Ÿ๏ธEarth Science

 Why This Matters

-The geological time scale isn't just a timeline—it's the framework scientists use to understand how Earth's systems and life have co-evolved over 4.6 billion years.
-You're being tested on your ability to connect major extinction events, evolutionary milestones, and geological processes to the conditions that made them possible.
-Each era boundary represents a dramatic shift in Earth's story, often triggered by catastrophic events that reset the evolutionary playing field.
+The geological time scale is the framework scientists use to understand how Earth's systems and life have co-evolved over 4.6 billion years.
+Each era boundary represents a dramatic shift, often triggered by catastrophic events that reset the evolutionary playing field.

 Don't just memorize dates and period names.
 Know why each era ended, what environmental conditions defined it, and how life responded to geological and climatic changes.
-When you see an FRQ about mass extinctions or evolutionary radiations, you need to connect biological events to their geological causes—that's where the points are.
+Connecting biological events to their geological causes is where you demonstrate real understanding.

 The Foundation: Precambrian Time

-The Precambrian represents Earth's formative chapters—when the planet developed its basic systems and life took its first tentative steps.
+The Precambrian covers Earth's earliest history, when the planet developed its basic systems and life first appeared.
 This supereon encompasses the chemical and biological innovations that made all later life possible.

 Precambrian